fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

     <script type="text/javascript" src="path/to/local/fusioncharts.js"></script>
     <!-- React-FusionCharts -->
     <script type="text/javascript" src="path/to/local/react-fusioncharts.js"></script>
-    <script type="text/javascript" src="path/to/local/fusioncharts.theme.fusion.js"></script>
 </head>
 ```

-This completes the installation of FusionCharts in your application.
+This completes the installation process.
 To see how to create a chart, [click here]({% site.baseurl %}/getting-started/react/your-first-chart-using-react '@@open-newtab').

 ### Installing FusionMaps (map visualizations) for your project